nrfconnect/ncs-door-lock-and-access-control/docs/testing.rst

 ------------------------------

 Once the lock is successfully commissioned to Apple Home, a virtual home key containing Aliro credentials is automatically provisioned and added to your Apple Wallet.
-The home key enables secure, contactless access to the door lock using NFC technology.

 Accessing the home key in Apple Wallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~